GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (267).md

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may increase the maximum duration by half or the range of the chain by 1 yard.

 **Critical Failure**: You bind yourself in a magical chain and receive a club attack.
 You are immobile for a number of phases equal to the spell's tier plus one.

+#### Phantom's Mire

+**Minimum Tier**: 2

+**Casting Time**: 4 actions

+**Duration**: 1 minute

+**Effect**: You conjure spirits to haunt an area of no more than 50 cubic yards.
+Any creature within the area that is afflicted by Archeblight has its movement speeds divided by the tier of the spell and has a penalty to all saves against magic equal to their spell sickness.
+Additionally  ki attacks have advantage against all creatures in the area which are afflicted by Archeblight.
+All other creatures have their movement speed halved in the area.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may choose to either double the duration or increase the maximimum volume by half.

+**Critical Failure**: You produce such an area but it is centered on you.
+You cannot escape the mire during this time.

 #### Phasic Wave